Energy label C requirement: avoid a fine

 Step 1: Check your office building’s energy label

 First, check on EP-Online (in Dutch) which energy label your office building currently has.
 If you have energy label A, B or C you do not have to do anything.
 Your building meets all requirements and guidelines.
 If your office has energy labels D to G, you have to get to work.
 You must take all energy-saving measures that you can recoup within ten years.
 Does your building currently not have an energy label?
-Consult an energy advisor.
+Consult an energy adviser.
 They look at how energy efficient your office is and calculate your current energy label.

 Step 2.
-Call in an energy advisor
+Call in an energy adviser

 Step 3.
 Subsidies and tax schemes

 If you are going green, there are various subsidies and tax schemes that you can use.
-Investigate carefully which subsidies and schemes you can use to obtain energy label C. An energy advisor can also help you with this.
+Investigate carefully which subsidies and schemes you can use to obtain energy label C. An energy adviser can also help you with this.
 Please note that you cannot combine all schemes.
 Information about this can be found on the subsidy pages of the Netherlands Enterprise Agency (RVO, in Dutch).
 The most important subsidies and schemes at a glance:

 Environmental investment allowance(MIA) and Random depreciation of environmental investments scheme (VAMIL)

 With the MIA and VAMIL you invest economically in environmentally friendly assets.
 Thanks to the MIA you benefit from an investment deduction of up to 45 percent of your investment.
 With the VAMIL you write off a random percentage of your environmental investments in any given year.
 This means you pay less tax.

 Sustainable energy investment subsidy scheme (ISDE)